bk7084/bk7084.github.io/assignments/FinalProject_1.md

 It is up to you to complete these classes to generate each building.
-Design your own building for each class, using the knowledge from the past assignments (drawing triangles, transformations, and shaders).
+Design your own building for each class, using the knowledge from the past assignments.
 Feel free to experiment with different settings and add parameters that you like.
 You don’t specifically have to make a skyscraper, highrise or office if you have other plans for cool buildings.
 Just make sure you have buildings with three distinct heights.

 We have created a basic *Skyscraper* class, which stacks a number of cube-like floors.
 Each floor consists of four walls and two floor components.
 Such components are defined in the file *components.py*.
 Take a look at the class *BasicWall* and follow the comments to understand how it works.
-We have also set up *WindowWall* and *Floor* to get you started.
+We have also set up *BasicWindowWall* and *BasicFloor* to get you started.
 You are free to add your own components to create just the geometry that you want (triangles, circles, cylinders, anything).

 ## Creating a building